Welcome to the Podcast Book Club

 How do I sign up?

-Sign-ups are done via the Participant form, which you can find here.
+Sign-ups are done via the Participant form, which you can find here beginning March 10th.

 I want to join a team.

 We can help with that!
-The help-wanted channel in the Discord was created specifically for this purpose; feel free to pitch a project, or find one already there that catches your interest.
-Once you’ve found a team, or if you already have an offsite group you wish to work with, have one member fill out the Team Submission form.
+The talent-search and project-pitch forums in the Discord were created specifically for this purpose.
+Once you’ve found a team, or if you already have an offsite group you wish to work with, have the Producer fill out the Team Submission form.

 How much experience in writing/voice acting/editing do I need to take part?